 Assessment of Hypothalamic: Pituitary-Adrenal (HPA) Function

-HPA axis should be assessed if the patient has received systemic corticosteroids for more than 2 consecutive weeks or more than 3 cumulative weeks in the last 6 months or Patient has persistent symptoms of adrenal suppression.
-Screening is done by Measuring early morning salivary cortisol after tapering off dose of cortisol.
+The HPA axis should undergo assessment if the patient has received systemic corticosteroids for more than two consecutive weeks or more than three cumulative weeks in the last six months or if the patient has persistent symptoms of adrenal suppression.
+Screening is by measuring early morning salivary cortisol after tapering off the dose of cortisol.
 If morning cortisol is normal, but the patient has symptoms of adrenal suppression, perform a low-dose ACTH stimulation test to confirm the diagnosis.
 Consider endocrinology referral for confirmation of diagnosis.

 Assessment of Growth (Children and Adolescents)

-Growth in children and adolescents on chronic glucocorticoid therapy is monitored every 6 months and plotted on a growth curve.
+Growth in children and adolescents on chronic glucocorticoid therapy shall be monitored every six months and plotted on a growth curve.

 Assessment of Dyslipidemia and Cardiovascular Risk (Adults)

-Order a lipid profile 1 month after Glucocorticoids initiation, then every 6 to 12 months and assess glycemic control by screening for classic symptoms at every visit: polyuria, polydipsia, weight loss.
-Monitor glucose parameters for at least 48 hours after Glucocorticoids initiation, then every 3 to 6 months for the first year and annually afterward.
-In children, perform annual OGTT (oral glucose tolerance test) if the child is obese or has multiple risk factors for diabetes.
+Lipid profile shall be monitored one month after glucocorticoid initiation, and then every 6 to 12 months.
+Glycemic control requires assessment via screening for classic symptoms at every visit: polyuria, polydipsia, weight loss.
+Monitor glucose parameters for at least 48 hours after glucocorticoids initiation, then every 3 to 6 months for the first year and annually afterward.
+In children, an annual oral glucose tolerance test merits consideration if the child is obese or has risk factors for diabetes.

 Assessment of Ophthalmological Complications